mglev1n/lpa-haplotype-validation/README.md

 ## Overview

 The pipeline:
-1. Processes phased genotype data from VCF files; imputation will automatically be performed to fill in missing LPA variants (if necessary)
+1. Processes phased genotype data from VCF files; imputation will automatically be performed to fill in missing LPA variants using SHAPEIT5 (if necessary)
-2. Uses the `lpapredictr` package to predict LPA levels
+2. Uses the `lpapredictr` package to predict LPA levels from the phased genotype data
 3. Compares predictions to measured LPA values, and compares diagnostic potential vs. usual care among the full cohort
 4. Generates validation statistics and visualizations

-**Expected Runtime:** 1 minutes to 3 hours depending on dataset size and compute resources.
+**Expected Runtime:** 1 to 3 hours depending on dataset size and compute resources.

 ## Prerequisites